 - 3 Cups Olive Oil

-- In a large saucepan over medium heat, pour in the olive oil
+In a very large saucepan, or Dutch Oven, over medium heat, pour in the olive oil

 - Place a cast iron pan in your oven and preheat to 375 degrees